 8 MINUTES 20 SECONDS | VARIOUS PRINT SECQUENCES SO FAR | 2002 – ONGOING

-The prints form part of the ongoing 8min 20sec project.
-The HD video version 8min 20sec (2009) was once rather fittingly described by a motion graphics enthusiast as 'a wonderful kaleidoscopic visual with subtle flickers of colour'.
+The video 8min 20sec video composition (Cars #3, 2009/2020) was once rather fittingly described by a motion graphics enthusiast as 'a wonderful kaleidoscopic visual with subtle flickers of colour'.

 8min 20sec started as a concept in 2002 when we first started to record appropriate digital video footage – initially only with prints in mind.